Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 ---
-title: 'Using Ramda with React and Redux: A Functional Deep Dive'
+title: 'Using Ramda with React and Redux: A Functional Deep Dive Part 1'
 date: '2019-02-27T13:30'
 ---